ARES Grey County

 How can ARES help your organization?
 Discuss your needs with the ARES Emergency Coordinator; we will try to accommodate your needs.
 We have a videotape showing how we operate during emergencies, and would be glad to arrange a viewing for your organization.

-If you're a radio amateur, and you'd like to volunteer for ARES, contact your local Emergency Coordinator.
+If you're a radio amateur, and you'd like to volunteer for ARES, contact your local Emergency Coordinator or send your information using our on-line form HERE.
 There is no membership fee, and you need not belong to any other amateur organization.
 All you need is a willingness to help!